movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   other compressed/encoded overlap and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
 Shrinking reserves the entire range deletion in one transaction and may return `ENOSPC` for highly fragmented files.
-Unlink supports removing a name while another hard link remains.
-Final-link removal, rmdir, and rename are unsupported.
+Unlink preserves open descriptors and mappings and reclaims the inode after its last vnode reference.
+Rmdir and rename are unsupported.
 * Writes and growth convert uncompressed or Zstd inline files of at most one decoded sector to regular extents.
 Larger inline files, other compression codecs, and encoded mappings remain unsupported.
 Uncompressed and Zstd